matsev/spring-testing/README.md

 * `maven-failsafe-plugin` executes the integration test during the integration-test phase (ìn contrast to the `maven-surefire-plugin` that executes tests in the test phase).

 The *src/test/java/com/jayway/application/BankApplicationIT.java* is an integration test that uses `REST-assured` to verify that the application's REST API is working.
-In order to execute it, you must connect to MySQL, see *src/main/webapp/WEB-INF/application-context.xml* for details.
+In order to execute it, you must connect to MySQL, see the `mysql` profile in the *src/main/webapp/WEB-INF/application-context.xml*.
+Moreover, you need to launch Jetty with the `itest` profile.